AngelLozan/scam-hitlist/README.md

 ## Database setup
-After seeding the database, you will need to manually find the next ID and set it in the rails console:
+After seeding the database, you may need to manually find the next ID and set it in the rails console:

 ```
 highest_id = Ioc.maximum(:id)